 I use it on vocals as well as on room mics for drums.
 The amp distortion in GTR is something you can’t get from a pedal or another plugin.
 We modeled the amps to be very responsive to different levels.
 Overdrive and pre-amp distortion is very sophisticated and responsive, and lends itself really well to drums, unlike the distortion you get from pedals, which is sonically close to digital clipping.
 So if you want to use GTR on drums or vocals, try taking the cabinets off and you’ll get an interesting result.

-How do you feel about the fact that Waves has created a lasting legacy for helping to revolutionize the digital music world, whilst simultaneously equipping people with tools to abuse things, like using the L1 to destroy a mix?
+How do you feel about the fact that Waves has created a legacy for helping to bring about the digital revolution in music, whilst simultaneously equipping people with tools like the L1 to destroy dynamic range in a mix?

-Haha, I keep saying to Meir Shaashua, Waves’ co-founder who designed the L1 and L2, that we’re in a sense responsible for the level war.
+I keep saying to Meir Shaashua, Waves’ co-founder who designed the L1 and L2, that we’re sort of responsible for the loudness war (laughs).
 But it’s always like that with technology and art.
 When the technology is available, artists will abuse it, and then the art evolves as a result.
 In the early 80s, when the Yamaha NS-10s came out, it changed music.
 The punch you hear in 80s music comes from the fact that a lot of music from that period was mixed on those speakers.
-Same with the DX7s and RX11′s.
-Not to mention 808s.
-The 808 was meant to be a virtual drummer, and what it turned to be was something completely different.
+Same with the DX7 and RX11.
+Not to mention the TR-808.
+The 808 was meant to be a virtual drummer, yet what it turned into was something completely different.
 So this always happens.
 The L1 and L2 changed music, for better or worse.
 When cameras became available, it changed art.
 Prior to that, painters would sit for hours creating realistic portraits, but then the camera made that obsolete.
 Now in the modern age, no-one wants realistic pictures, but would rather edit them with filters, etc.